dydil/PitikappPluginLibrary/README.md

 # Requirements

-A plugin must be compiled using Qt 5.13.0 MSVC 2017 64 bits.
+A plugin must be compiled using Qt 5.13.0 MSVC 2017 64 bits in release mode.
+A debug plugin will not be loaded.

-This version of the library is intented to be used with Pitikapp 1.1.x.
+This version of the library is intented to be used with Pitikapp 1.4.x.

 # Global architecture